Determining the Milky Way gravitational potential without selection functions: Model architectures and training procedures

 To train the CNF, we employ Conditional Flow Matching \citep[CFM;][]{Lipman2022FlowMatching, Tong2023CFM}, a recent method that is gaining traction, largely due to its ability to train the vector field in an inference-free manner, which greatly speeds up training and facilitates the use of more complex models.
 The method regresses the trainable vector field $\vec u_\theta(\vec z, \vec t)$ onto a target vector field that draws straight paths between samples from the base distribution (noise), and the samples drawn from the data distribution.
 This avoids the costly ODE integration required during training in maximum-likelihood approaches such as FFJORD \citep{Grathwohl2018FFJORD}.

 As the choice of vector field to transform from the base to the target distribution is highly degenerate with $\theta$, different forms of regularization were explored to straighten the flow trajectories and reduce numerical stiffness during inference.
 Perhaps the most promising was the use of minibatch optimal transport (minibatch-OT), which modifies the Conditional Flow Matching sampling scheme to respect the optimal transport map between the base and target distributions.
+However, minibatch-OT does not trivially extend to conditional normalizing flows \citep{Cheng2025TheCurseOfConditions}, and hence was only employed for the training of the observed spatial density $n_\mathrm{obs}(\vec x)$, not the conditional velocity distribution $p(\vec v\mid\vec x)$.
 Since the full optimal transport scheme is computationally expensive (the Hungarian algorithm scales with $\mathcal{O}(N^3)$), we perform it in minibatches of size 256.
 In practice, 512 epochs' worth of minibatch OT pairings were precomputed and later used via a dataloader during the training of the vector field.
 We found 512 to be a sufficient threshold, as the sampling time provides an extra layer of stochasticity, provided that after 512 training epochs, the pairings were reused and reshuffled.
-Unfortunately, minibatch-OT does not trivially extend to conditional normalizing flows \citep{Cheng2025TheCurseOfConditions} and hence was only employed for the training of the observed spatial density.

-We additionally employed kinetic regularization which punishes the ``average kinetic energy'' of the trajectories, penalizing $\int ||\vec u_\theta||\dd{t}$, encouraging straighter flows, and Jacobian regularization, which punishes the rate of change of volume in $t$, by penalizing the Frobenius norm of $\pdv*{u_\theta(\vec z_i,t)}{z_j}$ \citep{Finlay2020KineticAndJacobianRegularization}.
+We additionally employed Jacobian regularization, which punishes the rate of change of volume in $t$, by penalizing the Frobenius norm of $\pdv*{u_\theta(\vec z_i,t)}{z_j}$ \citep{Finlay2020KineticAndJacobianRegularization}.
 However, \texttt{optuna} decided not to make use of Jacobian regularization, likely due to its high computational cost and marginal gains.

-Before feeding $t$ into the vector field network, we embed it using a sinusoidal embedding of dimension \texttt{time\_embedding\_dim}, then concatenate it with the other inputs.
+Before feeding $t$ into the vector field network, we embed it using a sinusoidal embedding of dimension \texttt{time\_embedding\_dim} \citep{Vaswani2017}, then concatenate it with the other inputs.
 The frequencies are spaced geometrically between 1 and 1024.
 Conditioning parameters, such as the velocity, were handled by linearly appending them to the input; however, more sophisticated methods exist \citep{Perez2017FiLM}.